-The Phoenix Within is a rock project based out of Queens, NY.
-The band is fronted by singer-songwriter Omar Feliciano and is backed by bassist Nick Narlis, guitarist John Narlis & drummer James Narlis.
-The group's latest release, South Ozone, can be streamed here on
+BIO : The Phoenix Within is an independent rock group based out of Queens, NY.
+The band is fronted by singer-songwriter Omar Feliciano and is backed by bassist Nicholas Narlis, guitarist John Narlis and drummer Steven Khan.

 Currently The Phoenix Within is working on finalizing a new full length album which we plan to release next year 2020.
 Our latest single South Ozone was released on July 19, 2019.
 The intent behind this song was to give the listener a walkthrough of my own personal life, its past & the environment I was cultured in.
 I am very proud of where I’ve come from, the ordeals I lived through & the friends I’ve made along the way.
 This song in a way is a highlight & celebration of all that.